EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

                   )
 ```

+#### Mutation Signatures Output
-Results from matrix generation and signature refitting will be stored in an output folder, which can be designated using the `output_path` parameter.
+Results from the `signature_fitting` will be stored in an output folder.
+A filepath to a specific output directory can be designated using the `output_path` parameter.
 If null, the output will be stored within your working directory.
 Results will be organized into subfolders based on the `group` parameter.
 The output structure is divided into three folders: input, output, and logs.

 The input folder contains copies of the `mutation_data`, following processing steps to make it compatible with the SigProfiler tools.
-It consists of a list of all the snv variants in each group alongside their genomic positions.
+It consists of a list of all the snv variants in each `group` alongside their genomic positions.
 This data serves as input for matrix generation.

 The log folder contains the error and the log files for SigProfilerMatrixGeneration.

-The output folder contains the results from matrix generation and signature refitting.
+The output folder contains the results from matrix generation and signature refitting desribed in detail below.

-Mutation matrices are created for DBS and SBS at various resolutions and stored in their respective folders.
-Only the SBS96 matrix is used for refitting.
-We do not recommend using the DBS matrices generated using this function for further analysis.
-The `signature_fitting` function that we provide is designed to handle only the SBS mutations.
-All true multi-nucleotide variants, including doublets, are filtered out of the mutation_data prior to MatrixGeneration.
-However, the tool will still attempt to identify doublet-base substitutions and will occasionally find consecutive single-base substitutions.
-If you wish to use DBS mutations in your signature analysis, please refer directly to the SigProfiler tools.
+##### Matrix Generation
+`signature_fitting` uses [SigProfilerMatrixGenerator](https://osf.io/s93d5/wiki/home/) to create mutational matrices (Bergstrom et al., 2019).
+Mutation matrices are created for single-base substitutions (SBS) and doublet-base substitutions (DBS), including matrices with extended sequence context and transcriptional strand bias.
+SBS and DBS matrices are stored in their respective folders in the output directory. **Only the SBS96 matrix is used for refitting**.

 **Single-Base Substitution Matrices:**
+A single base substitution (SBS) is a mutation in which a single DNA base-pair is substituted with another single DNA base-pair.
+The most basic classfication catalogues SBSs into six distinct categories; C:G>A:T, C:G>G:C, C:G>T:A, T:A>A:T, T:A>C:G, T:A>G:C. However, it is common practice to report these mutations using the pyrimidine base of the Watson-Crick base-pair: C>A, C>G, C>T, T>A, T>C, T>G. These 6 mutation types can be further extended to include sequence context and strand information.
+The SBS-96, which includes the 6 mutations alongside their flanking nucleotides, is particularly useful for analysis of sequencing data.
+This classification is both simple enough to allow for visual inspection of mutational patterns and yet sufficiently complicated for seperating different sources of the same type of an SBS.
+The context can be further extended to include the flanking dinucleotides giving 1536 possible mutation classifications.
+However, use of the SBS-1536 requires a large number of somatic mutations, such as from the whole-sequencing of cancer samples with high mutational burden (> 2 mutations/Mb).

-*`.all` files can be viewed in a text-editor like notepad.*
+Generated matrices are described below. *Matrices are stored as `.all` files which can be viewed in a text-editor like notepad.*
 * project_name.SBS6.all
     + 6-base
     + The 6 pyrimidine single-nucleotide variants.